zsfre/osx-home/README.md

 - run `brew bundle`
 - wait a long time

-Requires Homebrew https://brew.sh/ and possibly XCode (could have included it but it's such a large download).
+Requires Homebrew https://brew.sh/ which will download the relevant command-line tools

+XCode not included because it's so large.